Lancashire Labour leader suspended after further comments in wake of October 7th attacks emerge

 "Given that nominations have now closed, Azhar Ali cannot be replaced as the candidate."

-Labour had come under serious pressure after the previous remarks emerged, with the comments condemned by figures inside the party as well as political opponents.
+Labour had come under serious pressure after his previous remarks emerged, with the comments condemned by figures inside the party as well as political opponents.

 Sir Keir Starmer has sought to move his party on from the Corbyn era, which was overshadowed by controversies over antisemitism.